A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Introduction

 \section{Introduction}

-Inverse reinforcement learning (\irl{}) seeks to model the preferences of another agent using its observed behavior, thereby avoiding a manual specification of its reward function~\cite{Russell1998,Ng2000}.
+Inverse reinforcement learning (\irl{}) is the problem of modeling the preferences of another agent using its observed behavior, thereby avoiding a manual specification of its reward function~\citep{Russell1998,Ng2000}.
 In the past decade or so, \irl{} has attracted several researchers in the communities of artificial intelligence, psychology, control theory, and machine learning.
-IRL is appealing because of its potential to use data recorded in everyday tasks (e.g., driving data) to build autonomous agents capable of modeling and socially collaborating with others in our society.
+IRL is appealing because of its potential to use data recorded in performing a task to build autonomous agents capable of modeling others without intervening in the performance of the task.

 We study this problem and associated advances in a structured way to address the needs of readers with different levels of familiarity with the field.
 For clarity, we use a contemporary example to illustrate \irl{}'s use and associated challenges.
 Consider a self-driving car in role B in Fig.~\ref{fig:car_merger}.
-To safely merge into a congested freeway, it should model the behavior of the car in role A; this car forms the immediate traffic.
-We may use previously collected trajectories of cars in role A, near freeway entry ramps, to learn the preferences of a typical driver as she approaches a merge (NGSIM~\cite{NGSIM} is one such existing data set).
+To safely merge into a congested freeway, it may model the behavior of the car in role A; this car forms the immediate traffic.
+We may use previously collected trajectories of cars in roles A and B, on freeway entry ramps, to learn the safety and speed preferences of a typical driver as she approaches this difficult merge (NGSIM~\cite{NGSIM} is one such existing data set).

-Approaches for \irl{} predominantly ascribe a Markov decision process (\mdp{})~\cite{Puterman1994} to the interaction of observed agent with its environment, whose solution is a {\em policy} that maps states to actions.
-The reward function of this \mdp{} is unknown, and the observed agent is assumed to follow optimal policy for the \mdp{}.
-In the traffic merge example, \mdp{} represents the driving process of car A. The driver of Car A is following action choices (deceleration, braking, low acceleration, and others) based on its optimal policy.
-Car B needs to reach the end of merging lane before or after Car A for merging safely.
+Approaches for \irl{} predominantly ascribe a Markov decision process (\mdp{})~\cite{Puterman1994} to the interaction of the observed agent with its environment, and whose solution is a {\em policy} that maps states to actions.
+The reward function of this \mdp{} is unknown, and the observed agent is assumed to follow an optimal policy of the \mdp{}.
+In the traffic merge example, the \mdp{} represents the driving process of car A. The driver of Car A is following action choices (deceleration, braking, low acceleration, and others) based on its optimal policy.
+Car B needs to reach the end of the merging lane after Car A for merging safely.